classgraph/classgraph/README.md

 * Class `A` is annotated by `F` and meta-annotated by `J`.
 * Class `B` is annonated or meta-annotated by all the depicted annotations except for `G` (since all annotations but `G` can be reached along a directed path of annotations from `B`)
 * Class `C` is only annotated by `G`.
 * Note that the annotation graph can contain cycles: here, `H` annotates `I` and `I` annotates `H`.
-These are handled appropriately by FastClasspathScanner by following the transitive closure of the directed annotation graph.
+These are handled appropriately by FastClasspathScanner by determining the transitive closure of the directed annotation graph.

 You can scan for classes with a given annotation or meta-annotation by calling `.matchClassesWithAnnotation()` with a `ClassAnnotationMatchProcessor` parameter before calling `.scan()`, as shown below, or by calling `.getNamesOfClassesWithAnnotation()` or similar methods after calling `.scan()`.